vegardit/copycat/README.md

 #### Date/Time Filtering

-You can filter files based on their modification time using `--since` and `--until` options:
+You can filter files based on their modification time using `--since`, `--until`, and `--before` options:

 **Supported date/time formats:**
 - **ISO-8601 dates**: `2024-12-25`, `2024-12-25T14:30`, `2024-12-25 14:30:45`